-Earth USA 2013 is the Seventh International Conference on Architecture and Construction with Earthen Materials initiated by Earth USA.
+Earth USA 2015 is the Eighth International Conference on Architecture and Construction with Earthen Materials initiated by Earth USA.
 The conference organizer is Adobe in Action.

-The formal conference will take place from Friday, October 4 to Sunday, October 6, 2013 in Santa Fe, New Mexico, USA.
-Sunday afternoon and Monday, October 7th will be dedicated to tours to local earthbuilding sights of interest.
-The conference is being held at the New Mexico Museum of Art in the St. Francis Auditorium (107 West Palace Avenue, Santa Fe, NM 87501).
-Earth USA 2013 indicates a wider field of interest than previous conferences and will include adobe, rammed earth, compressed earth block (CEB) and monolithic adobe (cob).
-Any material or method that uses clay as a binder is considered.
+The formal conference will take place from Friday, October 2 to Sunday, October 4, 2015 in Santa Fe, New Mexico, USA.
+Sunday afternoon and Monday, October 5th will be dedicated to tours of local earthbuilding sights of interest.
+The conference will be held at the New Mexico Museum of Art in the St. Francis Auditorium (107 West Palace Avenue, Santa Fe, NM 87501).
+Earth USA 2015 indicates a wider field of interest than previous conferences and will include adobe, rammed earth, compressed earth block (CEB) and monolithic adobe (cob).
+Any material or method that uses clay as a binder will be considered.

-- Tours to local earthbuilding sites in and around Santa Fe, New Mexico on Sunday afternoon (October 6) and Monday, October 7, 2013.
+- Tours to local earthbuilding sites of interest in and around Santa Fe, New Mexico on Sunday afternoon (October 4) and Monday and Tuesday, October 5 & 6, 2015.

-- Pre-conference earthbuilding workshops are being planned throughout the month of September by various organizations.
-Additional post-conference workshops will be held after the conference throughout the month of October.
+- Pre-conference earthbuilding workshops are being planned by Adobe in Action for the week leading up to the conference.
+Additional post-conference workshops will be held by third-party organizations throughout the month of October.